cp-psource/psource-shortcodes/readme.txt

 Yes!
 [How to use shortcodes in template files](http://docs.getshortcodes.com/article/52-using-of-shortcodes-in-template-files).

 = Will this plugin work with my theme? =
 Yes!
-Shortcodes Ultimate is designed to work with any theme, but your theme must include very basic things: 'wp_head' and 'wp_footer' template tags.
+PSOURCE Shortcodes is designed to work with any theme, but your theme must include very basic things: 'wp_head' and 'wp_footer' template tags.
 Sometimes, the plugin may not work properly because of javascript errors caused by third-party plugins/themes.

 = Where can I report a bug? =
 You should [create an issue at GitHub](https://github.com/gndev/psource-shortcodes/) or [open new support ticket](https://cp-psource.github.io/upfront-shortcodes/account/open-support-ticket/) (for premium add-ons only).